thatjp/happenin-be/apps/notifications/README.md

 # Notifications App

-A comprehensive Django app for managing user notifications in the Happin backend system.
+A comprehensive Django app for managing user notifications in the happenin backend system.

 ## Features